 The Fund was established by legislative act of the Illinois General Assembly, P.A.
 101-610, which took effect on January 1, 2020.
 The Fund is defined as an investment trust fund and an external investment pool.
 The Fund is not a component unit of any other government.
 The Fund is responsible for investing the assets of the 357 suburban and downstate police officer pension funds.
-A nine-member Board of Trustees governs the Fund and is made up of three active police officers elected by participants of participating pension plans, two retired police officers elected by mayors and presidents of municipalities of participating pension funds, and one member recommended by the Illinois Municipal League appointed by the Governor with the advice and consent of the Senate.
-The Board of Trustees are fiduciaries for the participants and beneficiaries of the participating pension funds and discharge their duties solely in the interest of the fund participants and beneficiaries.
+A nine-member Board of Trustees governs the Fund and is made up of three active police officers elected by participants of participating pension plans, two retired police officers elected by beneficiaries of participating pension plans, three executive municipal members elected by mayors and presidents of municipalities of participating pension funds, and one member recommended by the Illinois Municipal League appointed by the Governor with the advice and consent of the Senate.
+The Board of Trustees are fiduciaries for the participants and beneficiaries of the participants and beneficiaries of the fund participants and beneficiaries.